Masorr/brandishon/README.md

 - **The Products Page**

   Quick overview:
   - The products page contains all products.
 The products page can be categorized and filtered to show, pricing, sorts, ratings and many more options for the user to quickly access desired content.
   - It is accessible by the following:
     - Navbar: Search our site (the search bar), ALL PRODUCTS (all dropdown elements), CLOTHING (all dropdown elements), HOMEWARE (all dropdown elements), SPECIAL OFFERS (all dropdown elements)
     - Homepage: 'SHOP NOW' button.
   - Clicking on any product will take the user to the detailed page of the product

   More details:

   The products page is sortable and categorizable.

-  - Sorting: The products page can show all products or be specifically sorted.
+  - **Sorting:** The products page can show all products or be specifically sorted.
     - Sorting by price, rating and category is accessible in the navbar under 'ALL PRODUCTS' and choosing (By Price, By Rating, By Category, All Products).
 This feature is also present in a sorting function on the products page itself.
 In which the user can sort prices, ratings (from low to high and reverse) and name, category (from a to z and reverse)

-  - Categorization: The products page can show categorized products, filtering results the user wants to access.
+  - **Categorization:** The products page can show categorized products, filtering results the user wants to access.
     - Categorization is possible in the navbar under 'CLOTHING' and choosing (Activewear & Essentials, Jeans, Shirts, All Clothing), under 'HOMEWARE' and choosing (Bed & Bath, Kitchen & Dining, All Homeware), under 'SPECIAL OFFERS' and choosing (New Arrivals, Deals, Clearance, All Specials)

+  - **Admin Product Management:**
+    - Administrators have the capability to delete or edit products directly from the product detail page.

   - ![Products](documentation/products.png)